 Dental Crowns Procedure

 Using strong, enamel-like ceramic materials we can most often (depending on the case) fabricate a crown in a day or two.
 Thanks to our advanced digital scanners, there is no discomfort while we make dental impressions.
 A two-minute scan gives us all the information we need, in full detail and the highest resolution.
-The crown is then crafted and cemented to the tooth – aesthetic, durable and strong.
+In many cases, a temporary crown is fitted while the ceramic dental crown is being created.
+The ceramic dental crown once crafted is then cemented to the tooth – aesthetic, durable and strong.

 A crown can look and feel right, but still have quality concerns.
 At Snö, we always document our procedures in order to ensure our high-quality standard.
 When a crown is suggested, you get a two-year warranty, irrespective of what happens to the filling.
 This can be extended to five years if you follow our maintenance instructions.